BredeFK/BredeFK/README.md

 ### Hello there 👋 ###

-- 🔭 I’m currently working on my own MagicMirror²
+- 🔭 I’m currently working with Java
-- 🌱 I’m currently learning to build MagicMirror² modules
-- 👯 I’m looking to collaborate on MagicMirror² modules
 - 🤔 I’m looking for help with css
 - 💬 Ask me about [Doser.no](https://doser.no/)
 - 📫 How to reach me: [brede-klausen@hotmail.com](mailto:brede-klausen@hotmail.com?subject=Github%20reach%20out%20😄)